ashfame/gutenberg-collaborative-editing/architecture.md

 This is the top-level React component, registered as a plugin in the Gutenberg editor.

 -   **Responsibility**: Orchestrate the entire collaborative experience.
 -   **Logic**: It will use the main `useDataManager` hook to get the shared state and the functions to update it.
-It will then pass this state down to its child UI components.
+It then passes this state down to its child UI components.
+It also uses specialized hooks like `useCSSClassManager` and `useGutenbergEditorControls` to manage the UI state of the editor itself, such as disabling controls when in read-only mode.

 ### 2.2.
 UI Components (`PresenceUI`, `MultiCursor`, `AvatarList`, etc.)

 These are pure, presentational components.

 -   **Responsibility**: To render a piece of the UI based on the props they receive.
 They should be stateless wherever possible.
 -   **Data Flow**: They receive state as props from `CollaborativeEditing`.
-If they need to trigger a state change (e.g., user moves the cursor), they call a function (also received via props) from the `DataManager`'s API.
+If they need to trigger a state change (e.g., user moves the cursor), they call a function (also received via props) that originates from one of the data manager hooks.

 #### 2.2.1 MultiCursor